 No redundancies will be required in the reduction of FTE totals for 2018/19.
 It is forecast that as at 1 April 2018 there will be 20 FTE of vacancies (which have been included in the overall budgeted FTE figures).
 8 FTE of these vacancies are currently covered by contractors, agency workers, or employees taking on additional duties.
 12 FTE of the vacancies are being covered by existing employees taking on additional duties/ hours whilst the scope of the roles are being reviewed.
 The sole staffing reduction is in Customer Contact and is for a vacant post.

-Parking -
+Parking

-See question in BSP 1.
+31 See question in BSP 1.
+Questions regarding BSP1 are addressed later in this document.

 Revenue Benefits and Fraud